raghavm1/decimalfold/README.md

 ### macOS Rosetta Issues

 If you're running on Apple Silicon (M1/M2/M3 Macs), some Node.js modules might have compatibility issues.
 The dotenv loading problem can sometimes be related to architecture-specific builds.
+You need to clean reinstall your dependencies outside Rosetta to get the correct native binary.